Don’t miss a find—weekly picks by email. Get alerts →

 5 Interesting Facts Featuring: Julia Child

-Julia Child, not just a bestselling author and chef
+Julia Child is not just a bestselling author and chef

 Julia Child was much more than a bestselling cookbook writer and chef.
 Did you know that she was also a breast cancer survivor, a TV trailblazer, and a government spy throughout her life?